vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 If you would like to prefer typing something like

-Ruby:
+**Ruby:**
 ``` ruby
 create(:user)
 ```

 instead of
-Ruby:

 ``` ruby
 FactoryGirl.create(:user)
 ```

-everytime you use one of your factories you just need to include the `FactoryGirl::Syntax::Methods` module in your configuration file.
+everytime you use one of your factories you just need to include the `FactoryGirl::Syntax::Methods` module in your test configuration file.
 If you forget that step, you have to preface all Factory Girl methods with the same annoying preface.

 For **RSpec** find the **spec/spec_helper.rb** file and add:
 ``` ruby